Powerlearnproject/se-assignment-day-2-git-and-github-Sharlyne-ben/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Stage Your Changes: Use git add <file> to stage files for the commit.Commit Your Changes: Use git commit -m "commit message" to commit your changes.Push to GitHub: Use git push origin main to push your changes to the repository.

+Commits are snapshots of your project at a specific point in time.
+They help in tracking changes, understanding the history of a project, and managing different versions.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+Branching allows you to create a separate version of the project where you can experiment without affecting the main codebase.
+It is crucial for collaborative development as it enables multiple people to work on different features or bug fixes simultaneously.

+Creating a Branch:Use git branch <branch-name> to create a new branch.Use git checkout <branch-name> to switch to the branch.Using and Merging Branches:Develop your feature or fix on the branch.Once completed, merge it back into the main branch using git merge <branch-name>.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?